-Most people who are facing this charge were pulled over an arrested for a drunk driving.
-At some point during the interaction with the officer they probably were very polite and cooperative and told the officer they were a conceal carry holder and that their firearm was in the glove box, center console, or perhaps under the seat.
-As a reward for their honesty, they will likely be facing the new charge and that exposes them to jail time.
-The reason is because of Wisconsin’s “constructive possession” law.
-What constructive possession means is that even if you were never physically touching something, if you were aware of its presence and if it was within reach or “lunging distance” then that is legally the same effect as though you were touching it.
-As a result, even if you did not touch the firearm while you were intoxicated and had no intention of touching the firearm while intoxicated, you can still be charged as though you were in possession of the firearm while intoxicated.
+Most people who are facing this charge were pulled over and arrested for a drunk driving.
+At some point during the interaction with the officer they probably were very cooperative and told the officer they have a concealed carry permit and that their firearm was in the glove box, center console, or perhaps under the seat.
+As a reward for their honesty, they will likely face the additional charge, which can land them jail time.
+This is because of Wisconsin’s “constructive possession” law.
+What constructive possession means is that even if you were never physically touching something, if you were aware of its presence and if it was within reach or “lunging distance,” then it is legally the same as actually touching it.
+Even if you did not touch the firearm while you were intoxicated and had no intention of touching the firearm while intoxicated, you can still be charged as though you were physically in possession of the firearm while intoxicated.

-Depending upon what county this happens in, there may be a very good chance that you will actually be convicted of the crime that will stay on your record for life and may actually serve jail time along with other penalties.
-Does not sound fair?
+Depending upon what county this happens in, there is a good chance you will actually be convicted of a crime that will stay on your record for life and you may actually serve jail time and face other penalties, as well.
+Doesn't sound fair, does it?

 Wisconsin Law and How It Plays Out

-We are not here to defend how law enforcement and prosecutors around the state are choosing to exercise their discretion.
-However, different District Attorney’s Offices in the last few years have begun charging people criminally and seeking criminal convictions under these kinds of circumstances.
+We are not here to question how law enforcement and prosecutors around the state are choosing to exercise their discretion.
+However, over the last few years various District Attorney’s Offices have begun charging people criminally under exactly these kinds of circumstances.

-If you or someone you know is facing intoxicated possession of a firearm charge, then it is crucial that you hire a law firm that is familiar with handling exactly these kinds of cases.
-It is important to know what can and cannot be accomplished from a negotiation perspective as well as where the weak points in these cases usually are from a legal and factual perspective.
-We have fought gun cases before and have won jury trial cases and we have forced these cases to be dismissed as a result of illegal searches.
-Hire a law firm with a winning track record of success and knowledge.
+If you or someone you know is facing intoxicated possession of a firearm charge, then it is crucial for you to hire a law firm that is familiar with handling these types of cases.
+It is important to know what can and cannot be accomplished from a negotiation perspective, as well as where the weak points in these cases are from a legal and factual perspective.
+We have fought and won gun cases before, and we have also forced these cases to be dismissed as a result of illegal searches.
+Best advice: hire a law firm with a winning record.

-If you are drunk driving and get pulled over by the a state trooper or the Milwaukee police department, the charge in Wisconsin is called OWI.
-Many people still call it a DUI or DWI.
-If you are also carrying a gun in the glovebox and you tell the officer there is no gun, you might get charged with obstruction of justice.
-Whether this charge will stick is something you should consult a criminal defense lawyer for.
+If you are driving drunk and get pulled over by a state trooper or the Milwaukee police department, the charge in Wisconsin is called OWI (many people still call it a DUI or DWI).
+If you are also carrying a gun in the glovebox and you tell the officer there is no gun, you can be charged with obstruction of justice.
+Whether this charge will stick is something you should consult a criminal defense lawyer about.